-Aggregation of distributed renewable energy generation and batteries enables their participation in balancing, wholesale or flexibility markets.
-Further, aggregation services provide prosumers and small generators with the necessary technology and control and the aggregator acts as a responsible party in the power and flexibility markets.
-This means that small- scale flexibility resources which could otherwise not have participated, can offer their flexibility to TSOs and DSOs.
-Projects cover ICT tools, definition of productsto be offered and business models for aggregation of small-scale renewables.
+The aggregation of distributed renewable energy generation and batteries enables their participation in balancing, wholesale or flexibility markets.
+Furthermore, aggregation services provide prosumers and small generators with the necessary technology and control, and the aggregator acts as a responsible party in the power and flexibility markets.
+This means that small-scale flexibility resources which could other-wise not have participated can offer their flexibility to TSOs and DSOs.
+Projects cover ICT tools, definition of products to be offered and business models for the aggregation of small-scale renewables.

 Components & enablers

 - Controllability and observability of the technical devices